gracejiang0612/cherrybloom/README.md

 This interactive story map weaves together:
 - **Location data**: Scraped from Central Park's official website
-- **Personal narrative**: Our recorded thoughts and feelings from that morning
+- **Personal narrative**: My thoughts and feelings from that morning
 - **Visual storytelling**: Using MapBox's storytelling template to create an immersive experience

 ## Technical Details